TesterTesterov/AI6WINScriptTool/README.md

 1. Choose the mode, file or directory.
 In first mode you will work with one .mes - .txt pair, in second -- with all files in a pair of directories.
 2. Enter a name of the .mes file in the top entry (do see, with extension) or the directory name.
 Thou can also enter relative or absolute path.
 You can also click on "..." to choose.
 3. Enter a name of the .txt file (do see, with extension) or the directory name.
 Thou can also enter relative or absolute path.
 You can also click on "..." to choose.
-4. For dissassemble push the button "Disassemble script".
+4. For dissassemble push the button "Disassemble".
-5. For assemble push the button "Assemble script".
+5. For assemble push the button "Assemble".
 6. Status will be displayed on the text area below.

 ## Русский